Tableau Server on Windows: Everybody's Install Guide

 Internal live data source connection.
-Tableau Server is optimized to connect to many different data sources that may be running within your organization.
-While Tableau Online supports live connections to a number of cloud data sources, it provides limited support for live connections to data sources in your organization.
+Tableau Server is optimised to connect to many different data sources that may be running within your organisation.
+While Tableau Online supports live connections to a number of cloud data sources, it provides limited support for live connections to data sources in your organisation.
 If your business requires querying internal data in real-time, then Tableau Server is a better alternative for you.

 Active Directory integration.
 Tableau Server integrates with Windows Active Directory users and groups.
 You can also enable single sign-on and seamless connections to popular relational databases such as Microsoft SQL Server with Kerberos authentication.